alzee/fwc/README.md

-# php sdk for  The Fucking WeCom/wework
+# php sdk for the Fucking WeCom/wework

 ## Under development, **DO NOT** use it yet.